kalawaja/freeCodeCamp_citySkyline/README.md

-# Learn CSS Variables by Building a City Skyline, Not Completed
+# Learn CSS Variables by Building a City Skyline, Completed

 > - CSS variables help you organize your styles and reuse them.
 > - In this course, you'll build a city skyline.
 You'll learn how to configure CSS variables so you can reuse them whenever you want.